renewablefunding/qa_codechallenge/README.md

-Renewable Funding: QA Automation Challenge
+Renew Financial: QA Automation Challenge
 =======================

 Hi there!
 We're ecstatic that you're interested in working for Renewable Funding's QA team.
 To get a better idea of your current automation skills, we'd like for you to complete a code challenge - build automation according to a set of requirements.
 The actual requirements are listed further down, but here are the general tech requirements: